 Curating and Exhibition Management Course overview

-Exhibitions are core activities in museums and art galleries.
+Exhibitions are core activities in museums and art galleries, requiring a combination of curatorial knowledge, creative thinking and practical management skills.

-Our online Curating and Exhibition Management short course provides a step-by-step guide on how to develop, manage and deliver successful art gallery or museum exhibitions as well as curating exhibitions.
+Our online Curating and Exhibition Management short course provides a step-by-step introduction to developing, managing and delivering successful exhibitions in art galleries and museums, alongside the principles and practice of curating exhibitions.

 Who is it for?

-Find out more about our Creative industries and arts management courses
+Find out more about our Culture and creative industries courses

 Timetable